orlando-rodriguez/publicPong/drills/version-2/README.md

 ![Pong Screenshot](./galvanize-breakout-pong-screenshot.png)

 Use the [Leaderboard API](https://galvanize-leader-board.herokuapp.com/) to read and add scores to this game.
 Read the documentation at the link to learn the data format.
 This game uses the game name `GBP`.
-The only file you'll need to edit is `app.js`.
+The only file you are required to edit is `app.js`.
+If you want to get the page to match the exact styles, you can edit the css.
+Editing the CSS is optional.

 * On page load, get the latest scores from the API and add them to the `.scores` list.
 For the top three scores (in descending order):
     * Make a `p` tag with the class of `score-card`